dix/atoutscript/zimbraToInfomaniak/README.md

 _Voilà_.

+### Final note

+The resulting file contains a _dummy_ row to ease the columns affectation on Infomaniak's tool.
+It will result in importing a contact called _nom prenom_.

+Don't forget to delete it from your folder.

 ## Disclaimer

 It has been developped in order to fill the needs I had for the process.
 It's not at all generic since there's no parameters.